visrealm/pico9918/core/test/README.md

 # Tests

-Six directories, answering six different questions.
+Seven directories, answering seven different questions.
 Pick by the question, not by whichever one you ran last.

 | Question | Where | What it is | Needs |